 Rousay Heritage Trust celebrates £7800.00 Heritage Lottery Fund grant as part of the Year of History, Heritage and Archaeology 2017.

-The project has received a Heritage Lottery Fund (HLF) Stories, Stones and Bones grant and additional funding form the OIC Archaeology Fund.
+The project has received a Heritage Lottery Fund (HLF) Stories, Stones and Bones grant and additional funding form the OIC Archaeology Fund and the REW DT.

-Photos are on our Gallery - please click on REW DT above and Gallery.
+Photos of all the activities and events are on our Gallery page - please click on REW DT above and Gallery.